Wooly-AI/docs/docs/Quick Start/Running The Wooly Controller.md

 slug: /running-the-wooly-controller
 ---

 The WoolyAI Controller is a web interface and orchestrator.
-It is responsible for managing and distributing execution requests to the WoolyAI Server based on real-time GPU availability.
+It is responsible for managing and distributing client execution requests to the GPU nodes running WoolyAI Server based on real-time GPU utilization.

 It has three components: